acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 You can interpret as you want, the interpretations make sense, and are more or less supportive of `gpt-3.5-turbo-instruct`.
 My interpretation is in-between: it's an accidental error due to the very nature of the statistical-based completion, but the assessment of the position looks very accurate...
 Basically `gpt-3.5-turbo-instruct` finds that the best completion is to consider it as winning.
 A possible workaround is to ask `gpt-3.5-turbo-instruct` another completion (and move) when encountering 1-0.
 I didn't implement this workaround, since it's a grey zone: Are we here to assess GPT or to assess a corrected GPT?
 Is it fair to allow GPT to propose another move, when the move is illegal in the first place?

 A second pattern is the incorrect promotion.
-Instead of eg `gxh8=` the correct move is most likely `gxh8=Q` for promoting a queen (can well be a rook, a bishop, or knight...), but as `Q` is not specified, it's an illegal move.
+Instead of e.g. `gxh8=` the correct move is most likely `gxh8=Q` for promoting a queen (can well be a rook, a bishop, or knight...), but as `Q` is not specified, it's an illegal move.
 There are two possible fixes.
 First is related to max_tokens: experiments with this model and GPT-4, see hereafter, show that increasing max_tokens was not that helpful.
 A second approach is to help the GPT model and automatically modify the promotion as a queen, thus rewriting and fixing the syntactical move.
 It's again a grey zone: Are we assessing GPTs?
 Or can we take the liberty to fix outcomes of GPT?

 A third pattern is related to a kind of unfinished comment: `{` is the starting of a PGN comment.
 Yea, it's really a text completion!

 A fourth pattern concerns incorrect moves (no 1-0, no 1-, no incorrect promotion, or starting comment).
 I've manually analyzed the 8 mistakes:
-* 3 cases where a piece is "pinned", that is, a piece cannot be moved, since otherwise the king is checked (eg Nxa3 is not possible here: https://lichess.org/foSmbmil#28 or another example here: https://lichess.org/iuVNGc8W#94)
+* 3 cases where a piece is "pinned", that is, a piece cannot be moved, since otherwise the king is checked (e.g. Nxa3 is not possible here: https://lichess.org/foSmbmil#28 or another example here: https://lichess.org/iuVNGc8W#94)
-* 3 cases where a piece is jumping another (ie there is an intermediate piece before the targeted square) eg https://lichess.org/0GAW3gLY#28 and Qxc6 is not possible
+* 3 cases where a piece is jumping another (ie there is an intermediate piece before the targeted square) e.g. https://lichess.org/0GAW3gLY#28 and Qxc6 is not possible
 * 1 case where a pawn takes another pawn of the same side (bxc3 is not possible here https://lichess.org/ILffB9ri#26)
 * 1 case where the square is not reachable (f7 is not possible: https://lichess.org/O5FD3mc2#348 after 174 games)